therepos/docusaurus/readme.md

 ```

 ## License
-This project is licensed under MIT.
+This work is licensed under [Creative Commons Attribution 4.0 International](https://choosealicense.com/licenses/cc-by-4.0/#).
 If you find this template useful, please attribute a link to this repository.